 One of the biggest factors in what you can do while diving is the amount of air you can hold.
+The good thing about holding your breath under water is that you can improve it if you put in the work and use the techniques that we’ve highlighted in this tutorial.
 Different people use air at different rates – some people have low consumption normally but have it shoot up when they’re exercising while others tend to consume air at a steady rate regardless of their activities.
 Whatever your body’s like, you’ll need the air in the first place.

 To help with that, here’s our guide on how to hold your breath longer.
 Alas, there’s no way to learn how to breathe underwater without tools, but you can learn to dive for minutes on a single breath.